NingWang-art/PyGDGen/README.md

 Extend credits to inspirations, code snippets, etc.
 Acknowledge collaborators and significant contributors.
 Contact
-For further inquiries, feel free to contact Ning Wang.
+For further inquiries, feel free to contact NingWang - a320873529@gmail.com.